NathanWhelan/Post-HaMStR-Orthology-Script/README.md

+#Orthology Script

 This script is designed to process the output of HaMStR and do an initial orthology determination.
+A simple bash file is provided in the repository that can be used (probably will modification) to concatenate genes from fa_dir_* directories from HaMStR output

-The following programs/scripts are required to be in your path before running
+The following programs/scripts are required to be in your path before running:

 -GNU Parallel (http://www.gnu.org/software/parallel/)